 Next, managers should focus on their communication skills.
-Effective communication is key to many of these conceptual skills, such as decision making, motivating, and sharing innovative ideas.
-Make sure you’re speaking and sharing ideas thoughtfully, tactfully, and in a way that resonates with your audience.
+Effective communication is key to many conceptual skills, such as decision-making, motivating, and sharing innovative ideas.
+Ensure you’re speaking and sharing ideas thoughtfully, tactfully, and in a way that resonates with your audience.
 Also, make sure that you’re practicing active listening.
 Another way to improve your conceptual skills in management is to learn from others, such as your management peers or senior leaders.

 Learn From Others